Philip Beaumont (1432–1473): Biography

 Corpus ut ornetur, sed ut spiritus memoretur.

+Be thou witness, O Christ, that this stone does not lie here to adorn the Body, but to commemorate the spirit.

 Clearly this had not been performed by 1488 as in that year his younger half-brother and heir Thomas Beaumont (died 1488) repeated the request in his own will.

 The rhyming Latin verse may be translated as: "Thou art a witness O Christ that this stone is not an adornment for the body but a memorial for his soul".
 Whether the stone was eventually laid down is not known, but no such brass survives.

 Succession

 Beaumont bequeathed his estates in two directions:

 The manors of Umberleigh and Heanton Punchardon were left to his nephew Sir John Bassett (1441–1485) of Whitechapel in Devon, the son of his sister Joan Beaumont who had married John Bassett (1374–1463) of Whitechapel, Bishops Nympton, Devon, and of Tehidy in Cornwall, Sheriff of Cornwall in 1449.

 The other part of Philip Beaumont's bequest, including Shirwell, went to his eldest half-brother Thomas Beaumont (died 1487/8), whose eventual heir was his niece Margaret (or Maud) Beaumont and her husband John Chichester (1472–1538) of Raleigh.
 The Chichester family later made Youlston, the chief estate in Shirwell, their principal seat.